olin/studentgovernment/student_government_bylaws.md

 4. Every request must be approved before the items are purchased.
 Anything purchased before the request is approved will not be reimbursed.
-5. Receipts for all purchases, and reimbursement forms if applicable, must be submitted to the VP of Finance within 7 days of the purchase, or before the end of the calendar month (whichever occurs first).
+5. Receipts for all purchases, and reimbursement forms if applicable, must be submitted to the Vice President for Finance within 7 days of the purchase, or before the end of the calendar month (whichever occurs first).

-If an individual fails to fulfill the club funding process properly and within the appropriate amount of time (outlined in the above three bullets and in Club Spending Trainings), the Director of Clubs and Organizations and the VP of Finance may:
+If an individual fails to fulfill the club funding process properly and within the appropriate amount of time (outlined in the above three bullets and in Club Spending Trainings), the Director of Clubs and Organizations and the Vice President for Finance may:
 1. Upon first offence: give the individual and group a short warning.
 2. Upon second offence: give the individual and/or group a spending ban for up to two months.